The Historic Union

 These two buildings make a very important contribution to the historic character of Fargo's downtown railroad corridor and they are reflective of the importance of the local early 20th Century warehouse distribution network.

-Pixeled Brewing Co. moved in to the commercial side of the building and is now a thriving beercade and dowtown hot spot.
+Pixeled Brewing Co. moved in to the commercial side of the building and became a thriving beercade and dowtown hot spot.

 The Historic Union combines spaces for work collaboration and comfortable downtown living.
 We have preserved the integrity and beauty of this historic space, allowing it to be listed on the National Register of Historic Places.